AndrewRMillar/get-free-news/README.md

 ## Run the application (development)

-Start a PHP built-in server from the project root and open `http://localhost:8000`:
+Start a PHP server, like the [vs code php server extention](https://marketplace.visualstudio.com/items?itemName=brapifra.phpserver), from the project root and open `http://localhost:8000`, or some other way:

 ```bash
 php -S localhost:8000